adamdecaf/docs/docs/ofac/index.md

 ```

 An SDN (or entity) is an individual, group, or company which has or could do business with United States companies or individuals.
 US law requires checking OFAC data before transactions.

+## Web Interface

+Moov OFAC provides a web interface for easy browsing of the SDN and related data for mobile and desktop clients.
+Simply load the address of OFAC in a browser.

 ## Webhooks